Development and release processes#

 release

-branches created during the hardening phase to run CI against the production test VM.Manually test the PyGranta meta-package against the Granta MI release candidate by installing the
+branches created during the hardening phase to not run CI against the development test VM.Manually test the PyGranta meta-package against the Granta MI release candidate by installing the

 main